McLarenCollege/foundations_public/unshift-challenge-algorithm.md

 Write a function that  inserts an element at the begining of an array and returns the modified array.

 Note: You cannot create a new array
+Note: You cannot use the inbuilt unshift method

 ***CODE TEMPLATE***
 ***************************